ChrisTaylorRocks/Powershell-Logging/README.md

 # Powershell-Logging
-This is a collection of logging functions that I use in my PoSH scripts.
+This is a collection of logging functions that I use in my PoSh scripts.